nickbrandt/GitLab/doc/user/project/labels.md

 1. Navigate to **Issues > Labels** in the project.
 1. Click on the three dots (**{ellipsis_v}**) next to the **Subscribe** button and select **Promote to group label**.

-NOTE: **Note:**
-As of GitLab 13.6, promoting a project label keeps that label's ID and changes it into a group label.
-Previously, promoting a project label created a new group label with a new ID and deleted the old label.

 ### Group labels